 If none of those solutions work, you might be able to remove the headband entirely—I replaced the hard, bumpy headband on my AKG Q701 with an old leather belt, and they now feel like a cloud—I can barely tell they’re on my head.

 “They make my glasses dig into my head!”

 No one understands the plight of uncomfortable headphones like someone with glasses.
 Even if they have relatively light clamping force and soft pads, a large pair of over-the-ear headphones will always press on your frames, making them burrow into your temple.
 Believe me, I’ve tried many.

-So, inspired by this YouTube video, I took a hobby knife to my ear pads and sacrificed their structural integrity in the name of comfort.
+So, I took a hobby knife to my ear pads and sacrificed their structural integrity in the name of comfort.
 After cutting a path the shape of my frames through the entire ear pad, my headphones no longer make my glasses feel like a medieval torture device.
 Cutting into the foam like this will almost certainly make the pads fray after some time, but that’s a small price to pay.
-And if you’re worried about ruining your headphones’ ear pads, first try this hack on some cheap replacement pads, as discussed in the first section of this article.
+And if you’re worried about ruining your headphones’ ear pads, try this hack on some cheap replacement pads first, as discussed in the first section of this article.

 “The headphones clamp too hard!”

 You want your headphones to stay on your skull, not slide around while you bob your head to the music.
 But when they clamp too hard, it can be painful.
 Thankfully, the solution is pretty easy: Stretch them out.

 Grab some books and stack them side-by-side until they’re about the width of your head, or a tad wider.
 Then stick your headphones over this improvised stretcher whenever you aren’t using them.
 After a few days, they should start feeling a little more comfortable.
 Just be careful not to stretch them out too much—better to start small and work your way up.